MissingSpectacles/PDFBox-GUI/README.md

 I made this because every PDF tool requires purchasing before I can edit them.
 I only need to merge PDFs and extract images from PDF.
-The only open source PDF tool is [Apache PDFBox](https://pdfbox.apache.org/), but the easy way to use it is via the [Command Line Tools](https://pdfbox.apache.org/2.0/commandline.html).
+I am most familiar with Java and the only open source Java PDF tool is [Apache PDFBox](https://pdfbox.apache.org/),
+but the easy way to use it is via the [Command Line Tools](https://pdfbox.apache.org/2.0/commandline.html).
 Hence, I made a GUI out of it with JavaFX.
-Any correction is appreciated.
+Any critic and advice is appreciated.

 ## Specification

+### Note

+Previously, I used JDK 12, JavaFX 12, and Scene Builder 11, but resulted in many issues.
+Then, I installed JDK 8 with Scene Builder 8, which works but console shows incompatibility warning.
+Should any issue rises, feel free to report it.

 ### Build Tool